develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 into a React app.
 And deploy the web server endpoint to the AWS cloud in an EC2 container.

 How about the endpoint scalability?
-You don't need to worry about it until you have thousands of customers - you'll be doing fine with a single naive Node web server in its happy container for quite some time - go for Lambdas or Kuberneter clusters only when you really have the customers and huge number of online users.
+You don't need to worry about it until you have dozens or hundreds of customers - you'll be doing fine with a single naive Node web server in its happy container for quite some time - go for Lambdas or Kuberneter clusters only when you really have the customers and huge number of online users.